LucasCegielski/natural_art/README.md

 - [Google Fonts:](https://fonts.google.com/) Thanks to Google for providing this huge amount of free fonts on the site.

-- [Bootstrap](https://getbootstrap.com) for the large and free libraries
+- [Bootstrap](https://getbootstrap.com) for the large and free libraries.

-- [Pixabay](https://pixabay.com/images/search/hangar/) - Thanks to Pixabay for providing the awesome hero image of The Hangar

 ## Content